9623Y/9623Y-Spin-Up-Notebook/README.md

 We started on the frame of the intake.
 We used standoffs to hold the flex wheels 2.25" away from the ABS ramp.
 This distance should be enough to allow the disc to slide between the ABS and the flex wheels while allowing the wheels to grab and pull the disc into and out of the intake.

 ## **End of Entry Thoughts**
+We were able to start making ajustments to improve our intake and get closer to testing our intake.
+We were also able to finish the team bios.